How Buildings Learn

 In How Buildings Learn, Stewart Brand cites the example of Palazzo Pubblico in Siena as a building that was constructed in sections over 500 years, eventually evolving to its present state, and which continues to be renovated and remodeled as required by its users.

 How Buildings Learn: What Happens After They're Built is an illustrated book on the evolution of buildings and how buildings adapt to changing requirements over long periods.
 It was written by Stewart Brand and published by Viking Press in 1994.
 In 1997 it was turned into a 6-part TV series on the BBC.
+The work challenges the conventional architectural focus on the "magazine photo" moment of completion, arguing instead that buildings perform best when they can evolve over decades.

 Book

 Brand asserts that the best buildings are made from low-cost, standard designs that people are familiar with, and easy to modify.
 In this way people can gradually change their buildings to meet their needs.
 One of his examples is Building 20 at the Massachusetts Institute of Technology.
 Brand states that a supply of simple, low-cost, easily modified buildings is key to innovation and economic growth.
 He implies that an expanding property-value market may actually slow innovation and produce a less human-centered community.
-Among other things, the book details the notion of Shearing layers.
+Among other things, the book details the notion of shearing layers, a concept later adopted in software engineering and strategic foresight.

 Criticism of the architect Richard Rogers was removed from the UK edition but remains in the US edition.